PX4/PX4-user_guide/en/sensor/leddar_one.md

 # LeddarOne Lidar

-[LeddarOne](https://leddartech.com/modules/leddarone/) is small-size Lidar module with a narrow, yet diffuse beam that offers excellent overall detection range and performance, in a robust, reliable, cost-effective package.
+[LeddarOne](https://leddartech.com/modules/leddarone/) is small Lidar module with a narrow, yet diffuse beam that offers excellent overall detection range and performance, in a robust, reliable, cost-effective package.
 It has a sensing range from 1cm to 40m and needs to be connected to a UART/serial bus.

 <img src="../../assets/hardware/sensors/leddar_one.jpg" alt="LeddarOne Lidar rangefinder" width="200px" />